eic/edpm/README.md

 # install prerequesties
-ejpm req fedora ejana         # get list of OS packets required to build jana and deps sudo yum install ...          # install watever 'ejpm req' shows
+ejpm req fedora ejana         # get list of OS packets required to build jana and deps sudo yum install ...          # install whatever 'ejpm req' shows

-# setup installation dir and existing packets, check
+# setup installation dir and existing packets, introspect
-ejpm --top-dir=<where-to>     # Directory where packets will be installed ejpm install ejana --explain  # See what is to be installed ejpm set root `$ROOTSYS`      # if you have CERN.ROOT.
+ejpm --top-dir=<where-to>     # Directory where packets will be installed ejpm                          # To see how ejpm is configured ejpm install ejana --explain  # To see what is to be installed ejpm set root `$ROOTSYS`      # if you have CERN.ROOT.
 Or skip this step ejpm set <packet> <path>      # set other existing packets.
-Or skip this step!!! ejpm                          # To see how ejpm is configured
+Or skip this step!!!

-# Install the rest
+# Build and install the rest
 ejpm install ejana --missing  # install ejana and dependencies (like genfit, jana and rave)

 # Set environment